flancia-coop/doc.anagora.org/agora-pkg-chapter.md

 ## Introduction

-In this chapter we describe an **Agora**, a **social knowledge graph** provisioned and maintained by a community as a [commons](https://anagora.org/commons).
+- In this chapter we describe an **Agora**, a **social knowledge graph** provisioned and maintained by a community as a [commons](https://anagora.org/commons).

-The Agora differs from other projects in the knowledge space in a few ways: whereas a **personal knowledge graph** usually contains resources authored or collected by a single person, and a **wiki** usually contains resources produced by a group, an Agora contains and integrates both personal and group resources and aims to interlink them liberally by default.
+- The Agora differs from other projects in the knowledge space in a few ways:
+    - Whereas a **personal knowledge graph** usually contains resources authored or collected by a single person, and a **wiki** usually contains resources produced by a group, an Agora contains and integrates both personal and group resources and aims to interlink them liberally by default.

-Whereas links in a personal knowledge graph or wiki usually have a single target, **Agora links fan out by default** and can be thought of as mapping to collections.
-Finally, **the reference Agora tries to remain tool, format and platform agnostic**, the guiding principle being to build first on general conventions common to many tools and platforms in the knowledge space with the aim of achieving greater inclusivity and diversity.
+    - Whereas links in a personal knowledge graph or wiki usually have a single target, **Agora links fan out by default** and can be thought of as mapping to collections.
+    - Finally, **the reference Agora tries to remain tool, format and platform agnostic**, the guiding principle being to build first on general conventions common to many tools and platforms in the knowledge space with the aim of achieving greater inclusivity and diversity.

-This chapter describes a set of [[protocols]], [[contracts]] and [[goals]] that can be said to define an Agora.
+- This chapter describes a set of [[protocols]], [[contracts]] and [[goals]] that can be said to define an Agora.
 It also covers a reference implementation of such a construct as free software, and potential applications of a network built around such a platform in the [[knowledge]] and [[social]] domains.

-The free and open source reference Agora provides a minimum viable implementation of the [underlay](https://anagora.org/underlay), **interlay**, **overlay** components of a **distributed knowledge graph** based on off-the-shelf components.
+- We also cover details of a free and open source reference Agora which provides a minimum viable implementation of the [underlay](https://anagora.org/underlay), **interlay**, **overlay** components of a **distributed knowledge graph**.
+    - This reference system on off-the-shelf components.
 Individual Agora instances are expected to **federate** and organize into a greater **Agora network**.
 We describe how this network can integrate with the wider internet ecosystem and how it could be used to run experiments on distributed thought.

 ## Graph definition
 - Being built around a knowledge graph, an Agora can be defined as a set of vertices or **nodes** `N` (each mapping to an entity in a knowledge base) and **edges** `E` (each mapping to a relationship between entities, optionally annotated).